-The Beaumont Fire Department aims to prevent the devastating effects of fires through Fire Prevention.
+The Beaumont Fire Department aims to prevent the devastating effects of fires through fire prevention.

+What is fire prevention?
 It is the first step in protecting the lives and property of our community.
-Public education, home and business inspections, code enforcement, and preventative measures are all aspects of Fire Prevention; it is truly our first response against fires.
-Fire Prevention is deeply integrated with community businesses, developers, contractors, owners, the Alberta Fire and Building Codes, and Fire Operations (the responding firefighters).
+Public education, home and business inspections, code enforcement, and preventative measures are all aspects of fire prevention; it is truly our first response against fires.
+Fire prevention is deeply integrated with community businesses, developers, contractors, owners, the Alberta Fire and Building Codes, and Fire Operations (the responding firefighters).

-Fire Prevention at home and at the workplace can be done in an easy three step process:
+Fire prevention at home and at the workplace can be done in an easy three step process:

 Prevention:Prevent a fire before it can become a disaster.
-Installing smoke alarms, using caution while cooking, and avoid over loading circuits are all preventative measures that can be done at home or in the workplace.
+Installing smoke alarms, using caution while cooking, and avoid overloading circuits are all preventative measures that can be done at home or in the workplace.

 Planning:Develop a fire-escape plan that ensures all occupants will get out safely to a designated meeting area.

-Practice your escape plan so that everyone will be able to get out during an emergency.
+Practice:Practice your escape plan so that everyone will be able to get out during an emergency.
 Practice makes perfect!